 At some point, there was a rumour that due to delays with the game, the name was changed before possibly being released.
 But there seems to be no evidence of this at all.
 However, as we later learn – there may have been a name change of sorts on the cards.

-In Zzap’s brief write up – the game was depicted as being a 150k, 6 part blockbuster coming soon from Anirog for £9.95, and a very ambitious game overall by the sounds of things.
+In Zzap’s brief write up – the game was depicted as being a 150k, 6 part blockbuster coming soon from Anirog for £9.95, and a very ambitious game by the sounds of things.
 Considering that the partners of Anirog have sadly passed away, it was looking tricky to see who was behind the game or have any chance of saving it.

-Contributor Lee Heise came forward in 2014 and declared that he had what was believed to be the last copy of the game – unfortunately with some corruptions on the loader.
-Lee is good friends with Dave Gamon, the developer of the game.
+Contributor Lee Heise however came forward in 2014 and declared that he had what was believed to be the last remaining copy of the game – unfortunately with corruptions on the loader.
+Lee is good friends with Dave Gamon, who was revealed as the developer of the game.